What is a government shutdown? Here's what happens if funding runs out

 Hard-right members have loudly voiced their opposition to a GOP-backed short-term extension that includes spending cuts of 8%, excluding the military and the Department of Veterans Affairs.
 The bill would also be dead on arrival in the Democratic-controlled Senate, which must also approve funding in order to keep the government open.

-McCarthy had sounded optimistic about coming to an agreement after a meeting with House Republicans on Wednesday evening, but he faced another setback on Thursday, when the House voted down a rule to begin debate on the defense spending bill for the second time in a week, after a couple of far-right Republicans opposed it.
+- A history of government shutdowns: The 14 times funding has lapsed since 1980

-On Friday, about eight days before a shutdown would start to go into effect, the White House Office of Management and Budget was set to hold its first shutdown preparation calls with all heads of federal agencies to review and offer updates on shutdown procedures.
+McCarthy had sounded optimistic about coming to an agreement after a meeting with House Republicans last week.
+But he soon faced another setback, when the House voted down a rule to begin debate on the defense spending bill for the second time in a week, after a couple of far-right Republicans opposed it.

 Here's what to know about what happens during a government shutdown, and what the prospects are for avoiding one this time: